 Innovators love having big ideas: grand flashes of brilliance that will revolutionize things like how the company works, the consumer experience, or new technology.
 But the idea is only half (or maybe even less) of the battle.
 The real struggle is in bring the idea to life.
+Putting time into smartly designing a project report that works is essential to gaining stakeholder buy-in.

 In companies large and small, the process of taking an idea and developing it into a real thing—product, service, process, technology—takes time.
 And time means oversight.
 And oversight means project reports.

-A necessary evil of corporate life, project reports are the bane of many innovators’ existence.
+A necessary evil of corporate life, designing a project report is the bane of many innovators’ existence.
 They are hard to compile, taking valuable time and resources away from doing real work.
 They often are shown to executives who have no real sense of the idea or what the idea is trying to accomplish.
 And those gaps in understanding raise irrelevant questions or issues that take up more time.
 Plus, those gaps introduce an additional element of risk into a project: fail to show progress in the right way or catch the wrong person’s eye and your fledgling idea could find itself back on the shelf, with no funding or support.

 Too often project reports are a dense mass of slides, copy and pasted from other presentations, project documentation, and even emails.
 All of those charts, millions of bullet points, and complex flow charts are impossible for leaders and executives to make heads or tails of.
 Instead of trying to bury leaders in an avalanche of paperwork to dissuade them from asking questions, try giving them a format that is scanable and reminds them of the project context, what’s happened so far, and what’s next to solve.
 Use section heads and information chunking to make it digestible.
 Try bolding keywords and phrases in each bullet point to help them jump out.
 Icons and infographics can also make a report easier to understand—but be careful not to rely on tired or clichéd visual metaphors (i.e. a thermometer progress bar or a stoplight clipart) that don’t provide any real information.

 A project report unto itself is useful enough, but the real value comes in comparing one project to another or a project to itself over time.
 When projects can be compared to each other, executives can see opportunities to share information and resources and avoid duplicate efforts.
 And comparing a project to itself over time helps executives to push along a stalled project or see an approach morph as new factors come into play.
-So, its important to design a template for project reports that makes projects comparable.
+So, its important to design a project report that makes projects comparable.
 And, to think about what information is useful to compare—for instance which projects have the same goals, are focused on developing the same capabilities, or impact the same parts of the organization.

 And finally, to be really useful, project reports must be maintainable.
 This means keeping them short and simple.
 Of course, there may be key metrics and figures that you need to pull, but in general, a project report should be able to be written in less than an hour by one or two team members.
 Depending on the frequency of the report, the length and complexity may vary.
 But for a quarterly report, try to keep it to no more than 8 pages (16 slides).